-Congressional recess is when members of Congress head home to spend time with constituents in their district or state.
+Congressional recess is when Members of Congress head home to spend time with constituents in their district or state.
 It is a great opportunity for you to meet with your representative and senators or their staff.
-Take advantage of these district work periods to invite your members of Congress to visit your Y and experience firsthand the impact you have on the lives of people in your community.
-View the calendars for the U.S. House and Senate to learn when your members of Congress might be home.
-The summer recess in August is a great time to invite your members, but there are also work periods throughout the year.
-The purpose of this toolkit is to help YMCAs deepen relationships with members of Congress, but these strategies can also be used with state and local officials.
-You can include them in any activities/events you hold with your federal lawmakers.
+Take advantage of these district work periods to invite your Members of Congress to visit your Y and experience firsthand the impact you have on the lives of people in your community.
+View the calendars for the U.S. House and Senate to learn when your Members of Congress might be home.
+The summer recess in August and the fall recess in October are great times to invite your Members, but there are also work periods throughout the year.